FAQ

 What if my child gets sick or injured at camp and needs to see a doctor?

-Once the nurse identifies the need for a physician’s care, she will notify the parents and discuss her concerns.
+Once the nurse identifies the need for a physician’s care, they notify the parents and discuss the situation.
 Parents have the option of then either bringing the child to the doctor or hospital of their choice, or allowing camp staff to take the child to either Barton Hospital or Urgent Care in South Lake Tahoe, depending on the individual camper's needs.
-Campers will be driven in a camp vehicle and accompanied by two staff members, who will stay with your child until she returns to camp.
-We will always, always attempt to contact you and/or your emergency contact before seeking off-site medical care for your daughter.
-The only exception to this is in the case of extreme and sudden injury or illness, when our first call will to be 911.
+Campers will be driven in a camp vehicle and accompanied by two staff members, who will stay with your child until they returns to camp.
+We will always, always attempt to contact you and/or your emergency contact before seeking off-site medical care for your camper.
+The only exception to this is in the case of extreme and sudden injury or illness, when our first call will be to 911.

 What if their illness or injury is severe?